 Still can’t find a social network you like?

 Take a look at this illustrated tutorial for creating a social network.
 It shows you how you can make your own social network for free (after the cost of a cheap hosting plan and a domain name), no coding knowledge required.
-I’ve looked into the pricing, and it looks like you could do it for under $10 a month.
+You could do it for under $10 a month.
 That's less than the cost of a T-shirt!
 Plus it stands to earn money from Adsense ads or sponsored ads.